pytest-dev/pytest-cov/docs/reporting.rst

             --cov-report xml
             --cov-report json
             --cov-report markdown
-            --cov-report markdown-append
+            --cov-report markdown-append:cov-append.md
             --cov-report lcov
             --cov-report annotate
             --cov=myproj tests/

 The output location for each of these reports can be specified.
-The output location for the XML, JSON, Markdown and LCOV report is a file.
+The output location for the XML, JSON, Markdown and LCOV report is a file. markdown-append option is specially useful for appending the report to an existing file.
+Example for GitHub Actions:
+--cov-report=markdown-append:${GITHUB_STEP_SUMMARY}.
 Where as the output location for the HTML and annotated source code reports are directories::

     pytest --cov-report html:cov_html